ryanhaining/cppitertools/README.md

 accumulate
 -------
+*Additional Requirements*: Type return from functor (with reference removed) must be assignable.

 Differs from `std::accumulate` (which in my humble opinion should be named `std::reduce` or `std::foldl`).
 It is similar to a functional reduce where one can see all of the intermediate results.
 By default, it keeps a running sum.